Hello everyone,

 ![]() |

 I became an obsessive reader...
-One of my favorite books, was x"A Thousand and One Nights".
-It had stories about a beautiful woman named; "Shchrerazad" who was "A Weaver of Wards" (Story Teller...)
-My favorite story was Ali Baba and the Forty Thieves...
-I was looking around, trying to visualize an Arab king who was probably the previous owner of this "Palace"...
-On the right was a very large and long room, with arched windows; which I decided must have been the 'Harem", where the women lived...
-I was visualizing them wearing the flimsy colorful pants ("Pantaloons") and Transparent Vales, covering their faces; like in the movie 'Ali Baba and his forty thieves'...
-In my imagination I could see 'Belly Dancers' dancing for their master and feeding him grapes and other sweets, the way I have seen it done in the movies...
+One of my favorite books was "A Thousand and One Nights".
+It had stories about a beautiful woman named "Shchrerazad",who was "A Weaver of Wards" (Story Teller) and Ali Baba and the Forty Thieves...
+I was looking around, trying to visualize an Arab king, who was probably the previous owner of this "Palace".
+On the right was a very large and long room with arched windows; which I decided must have been the 'Harem", where the Arab women lived...
+I was visualizing them wearing their flimsy colorful "Pantaloons" and the Transparent Vales covering their faces, like those I saw in the the movie 'Ali Baba and the forty thieves'...
+In my imagination, I could see 'Belly Dancers' dancing for their Master and feed him grapes, the way I have seen it done in the movies...

 ![]() |